oktadev/okta-dac/dac-spa/README.md

 ## Webfinger and Domain Verification Plugin

 This project uses Okta routing rules (idp discovery) by default.
-Due to known scaling limitations, it is advisable to not use the okta idp discovery functionality if expecting 1000s of inbound IdPs.
-If you anticipate a large number of inbound federation with idp-discovery, then:
+Due to known scaling limitations, it is advisable to not use the okta idp discovery functionality if expecting 10,000s of inbound IdPs (1000s are fine).
+If you anticipate an extremely large number of inbound federation with idp-discovery, then:
 * Deploy the [okta-dac-domains-serverless](https://github.com/udplabs/okta-dac-domains-serverless) microservice instead.
 * Add the following setting in the `.env` file: